La Semeuse de Paris

+History

 Foundation

 Georges Dufayel developed a system of buying vouchers through installment payments, which could then be spent in stores that accepted the vouchers.

-Dufayel owned a retail chain that accepted his vouchers, and they were also accepted by independent stores.
+Dufayel owned the retail chain Grands Magasins Dufayel that accepted his vouchers, and they were also accepted by independent stores.

 These included La Samaritaine, which doubled its sales in one year after introducing credit.

 La Semeuse was created in 1913 by some of Dufayel's former employees, with a similar credit model.

 The motto was "Capital must work; workers must have [capital]".